redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

     class TAG // Will be indexed as a TAG field.
 Will allow exact-match queries. type TAG SEPARATOR ";"    // For tag fields, a separator indicates how the text contained in the field is to be split into individual tags address_city AS city TAG
-    address_street AS address TEXT NOSTEM    // 'address_street' field will be indexed as TEXT, without stemming and can be referred as 'street' due to the '...
+    address_street AS address TEXT NOSTEM    // 'address_street' field will be indexed as TEXT, without stemming and can be referred to as 'street' due to the '...
 AS fieldname ...' construct. students NUMERIC SORTABLE   // Will be indexed as a numeric field.
 Will permit sorting during query location GEO     // Will be indexed as GEO.
 Will allow geographic range queries
 ```